Stromanthe Triostar (Stromanthe sanguinea) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Stromanthe triostar prefers average warmth with a minimum of 130C.
-Keep it away from cold draughts and sudden changes in temperature.
+Stromanthe triostar prefers average warmth of 16-260C.
+Keep it away from cold drafts and sudden changes in temperature as they can result in reduced growth and death of the plant.

 Fertilizer